Eddy Current Testing: A Guide

 Eddy-current testing didn’t come into mainstream use until World War II, when Professor Friedrich Förster of Germany began exploring its industrial applications.

-After the war, Förster founded a company called the Foerster Group that manufactured instruments for eddy current testing, further developing the technology and expanding its potential uses.
+After the war, Förster founded a company called the Foerster Group that manufactured instruments for eddy current tests, further developing the technology and expanding its potential uses.

 Today, ETC is one of the most common NDT methods used by inspectors, with a well established track record for providing reliable data.